Tips for Talking About Mental Health

 - Use emotionally neutral language.
 Avoid phrases like “afflicted with,” “the victim of,” or “suffering from.”

 Other experts in the mental health arena offer these additional perspectives:

 Walden University offers an online MS in Clinical Mental Health Counseling degree program that can help prepare you to work for client wellness in multiple career settings.
-Choose the general program or select one of four specializations: Addiction Counseling, Forensic Counseling, Military Families and Culture, or Trauma and Crisis Counseling.
+Choose the general program or select one of five specializations: Addiction Counseling, Forensic Counseling, Military Families and Culture, Marriage, Couple, and Family Counseling or Trauma and Crisis Counseling.